 3.6 Comparative Analysis of Internal Inventory Security Practices

 A summarized version of the descriptive analysis of the independent variable internal inventory security practices, were showcased in the table 6 below highlighted as mean, standard deviation (SD) and variance.
-The research respondents used the six point likert scale to give their feedback for the study.
+The research respondents used the six point Likert scale to give their feedback for the study.

 Table 6